machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - `PROCESSED_FILE_REL_PATH`: the processed file path relative to the project directory.
 - `PROCESS_MODE`: either `INTERACTIVE` or `NOT-INTERACTIVE`.

-This helps the AI understand what it is working on and whether the current workflow supports follow-up interaction.
+This helps the AI understand what it is processing and whether a follow-up conversation is available.

 ## Inheritance and default values

-Acts can inherit from another Act using `basedOn`:
+Acts can inherit from another Act with `basedOn`:

 ```toml
 basedOn = "task"
 ```

-When an Act inherits from another Act:
+The processing order is:

-1. The parent Act is loaded first.
+1. Ghostwriter loads the parent Act first.
-2. The child Act is loaded next.
+2. Ghostwriter loads the child Act next.
-3. Child values override parent values.
+3. Child values override or extend parent values.
-4. Some values can extend inherited values instead of replacing them.
+4. Default values are applied after the Act data is loaded.

-The special inherited-value marker is:
+The inherited-value marker is:

 ```text
 $$super.value$$
 ```

-Use it when a child value should include the parent value.
+Use it when a child value should include a parent or previously configured value.

 Example: